Ringdingcoder/hx-for-opus/README.md

 Initially, this repo hosted the resulting CSL* binaries, but the Winword museum license does not permit this, so I had to remove them.

-Also, at the time I originally did this project, I was not aware of the Microsoft Family API and thus missed the fact that the DOS version of MASM 5 is a bound executable, and thus the same file is already both the DOS as well as the OS/2 version.
+Also, at the time I originally did this project, I was not aware of the Microsoft Family API and thus missed the fact that the DOS version of MASM 5 is a bound executable, and thus the same file is already both the DOS and the OS/2 version.

+Additionally, I became aware that it does not work on any NT before Windows XP; ironically, this happens to be the case because these versions support OS/2 executables natively, and im2obj.exe does not seem to work in this mode.
+I could determine that it issues a large DosRead operation into a not-so-large buffer, and the Windows OS/2 subsystem probes the last byte of the buffer to make sure that it is writable, thus crashing it.
+The data read from file is apparently never large enough to overflow the buffer; it is specifially the probe that crashes it.